banner image

 Why shouldn’t I just take medication?

 Food should be your medicine first, followed by lifestyle and environment.
-This is because a healthy diet, lifestyle, and environment have no negative side effects and can improve many facets of health at the same time.
+This is because a healthy diet, lifestyle, and environment have almost no negative side effects and can improve many facets of health at the same time.
 This approach is both a treatment and a prevention.

-On the other hand, medications usually trade one problem for another (such as improving mood but causing hormone imbalances).
-Medication tends to be much stronger than nature intended (and in isolated or even synthetic states).
-This creates a balance in one place, but causes an imbalance elsewhere.
 Sometimes, it's necessary to take prescribed drugs, so if you are on medication, I won't judge, and I will work with you to potentially need a lower dosage or not need it at all anymore, if that's what you want.
 Keep in mind that I'm not a prescriber, so you'd have to talk with your doctor to get your medications adjusted as we work together.

 How does it work?
 What do I have to do in sessions?